 While not explicitly in the AHG mandates, the AHG did receive a comment regarding licensing terms and conditions (e.g., for training materials).
-The comment was posted on the reflector on April 6, 2021 and is highlighted in case it is useful for further discussion: Revisit – joint meeting with parent bodies?
+The comment was posted on the reflector on April 6, 2021 and is highlighted in case it is useful for further discussion.

 There were 18 input contributions related to the AHG mandates.
 Seven of the contributions are directly related to the EE activity, while the remaining 11 contributions are related to AHG11 but not directly part of the EE.
 The list of input contributions is provided below.